Articles

 Why A Trusted Advisory Team Matters: Financial Lessons from Recent Athlete Headlines

-Professional athletes — and increasingly, college athletes benefiting from Name, Image, and Likeness (NIL) opportunities — often experience significant financial success early in their careers.
+Situations like these serve as a reminder that safeguarding your finances requires diligence, structure, and trusted third‑party guidance.
+Professional athletes, as well as college athletes benefiting from Name, Image, and Likeness (NIL) deals, often experience life changing financial opportunities early in their careers.
 While exciting, this reality can also create unique risks and vulnerabilities.
-Establishing strong practices and a trusted advisory team early on can help protect long‑term success.

 Look Out for Number One: Stay Engaged in Your Own Finances

-In accounting and auditing, professionals are trained to apply professional skepticism — maintaining a questioning mindset and critically assessing information.
-Athletes and high‑earning individuals should adopt this same mindset when reviewing their own finances.
+In accounting and auditing, professionals are trained to apply professional skepticism, which essentially is maintaining a questioning mindset while critically assessing information.
+Athletes and high‑earning individuals should adopt this same mindset when reviewing their own finances as the individuals and service providers should understand you have every right, and responsibility, to ask questions, request documentation, and seek explanations.

-Family Doesn’t Always Mean Financial Protection
+Family Doesn’t Always Mean Full Protection

 The Importance of a Neutral Third‑Party Advisory Team